lukelarue/lukelaruecom/apps/web/README.md

 # Web Frontend

 This package (`apps/web/`) contains the LukeLaRue gaming platform UI built with Vite, React, and TypeScript.
 The app can run fully mocked for design work or connect to the login and chat backends for end-to-end flows.
+Repository-wide setup steps live in the root `README.md`.

 ## Prerequisites

 - Node.js 22 or newer (matching the workspace `engines` field)
 - npm 10+
 - Optional: running instances of the login API (`http://localhost:4000`) and chat API (`http://localhost:4100`) when exercising backend-backed features
+- Dependencies installed via `npm install` at the repo root (covers this workspace)

 ## Environment configuration